-Much better than the cars they replaced in the 2012 model year, the Kia Rio sedan and hatchback return for the new model year with very few changes.
-There's no need to upset the formula: Kia's finally stumbled on a formula that makes their cars look and feel as well-constructed and almost as point-perfect as the Honda compacts of the 1980s and 1990s.
-The Rio's now one of the subcompacts that we prefer over its small-car competitors, cars like the Ford Fiesta, Honda Fit, and the similar Hyundai Accent, with the Chevy Sonic our favorite of them all.The Rio gets there with efficient drivetrains, great features and good packaging, but it's the snappy styling that first makes its case.
+Now in its second year following an overhaul in engineering and design, the Kia Rio sedan and hatchback return for the new year with very few changes.
+That's not a bad thing, though: Kia has finally discovered a formula that makes that cars feel and look as well-constructed and almost as point-perfect as the Honda compacts of the early 1980s and 1990s.
+The Rio is now one of our preferred subcompacts on today's market, beating out other models like the Honda Fit, Ford Fiesta and Hyundai Accent, though the Chevy Sonic remains our favorite of them all.The Rio gets there with efficient drivetrains, great features and good packaging, but it's the snappy styling that first makes its case.
 The five-door hatchback's more winning than the four-door sedan, for sure, but both have sworn off the benign, bubbly shape of the prior car for a sculpted, neatly detailed look that wears Kia's signature grille with economy-car flair.
 As good as it gets outside, the Rio's interior seems even better: some throwback details recall the best of the 1980s econoboxes, down to the toggle switches for climate controls, but there's also a big LCD screen integrated neatly and soft-touch trim on most versions that rivals the glory days of Japan's best small cars of the past.

 A single engine powers all Rio body styles and trims, and it's offered with a choice of transmissions.
 The front-drive Rio sports a 1.6-liter four-cylinder engine with 138 horsepower and direct injection--identical to the Accent's output with the same engine, and to the output of the turbocharged 1.4-liter Chevy Sonic.
 The Rio doesn't feel as energetic as the Sonic, but the automatic we've driven has quick enough reflexes to keep the revvy four from bogging down.
 A stop/start feature, delayed from the 2012 model year, arrives this year and boosts the Rio's EPA city rating to 30 mpg (from 28 otherwise with automatic).